AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module9/ex4.md

 ![Platform Setup](./images/datasets.png)

-At this moment, we'll use 2 datasets, which are linked to the Schema's that you just viewed
+At this moment, we'll use two datasets, which are linked to the Schema's that you just viewed

 * 1 Dataset to capture Google Analytics Website Interaction data
 * 1 Dataset to capture Google Analytics Website Registration data